The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Data preparation and CNN Architecture

 Finally the {\it blank} image sample is created to avoid any bias originating from a specific image type -- the ColorChecker -- under consideration.
 We include samples with only zero pixel values to mitigate any residual patterns of error associated with the properties of the training cubes.

-The 2.4 million samples are divided into the training~(90\%) and validation~(10\%) datasets.
+The 2.4 million samples are divided into the training~(2.2 million) and validation~(0.2 million) datasets.
 We shall test the model on extra, unseen datasets of 1 million new cubes of $100\times100\times5$ from both full and sparse cropping.
 Notice that the network has not seen the test data during training.

-We use the mean squared error~(MSE) for the loss function, that quantifies the difference between the network predictions and the true images, and the mean absolute error~(MAE) as an independent metrics on errors:
+We use the mean squared error~(MSE) for the loss function, that quantifies the difference between the network predictions and the true images, with the mean absolute error~(MAE) and peak signal-to-noise ratio~(PSNR) in decibel as independent metrics on errors:

 where $N$ is the data sample size, $i$ labels the sample, $\hat{Y}_i$ is the network prediction and $Y_i$ is the true value.
 By comparison, MSE is more prone to outliners~(those with large residual errors) \rm{due to the quadratic dependence on the residual} while MAE tends to encourage more sparse error distributions, i.e., more vanishing residual errors among pixels in samples.
 The Adam algorithm~\cite{2014arXiv1412.6980K}, which is a method of stochastic gradient descent based on the adaptive estimation of first-order and second-order moments, is used to minimize the loss function during training.
 We choose a learning rate of $10^{-4}$.